bob-ros2/bob_llama_cpp/README.md

 # ROS Package [bob_llama_cpp](https://github.com/bob-ros2/bob_llama_cpp)

 This ROS package integrates a LLM chat client with function calling capabilities into [`ROS`](https://ros.org) (Robot Operating System).
-It needs a running `llama.cpp:server` or other compatible completetion API endpoint in order to work.
+It needs a running `llama.cpp:server`.
 Additionally it makes use of `Huggingface` `Transformers` and `Autotokenizer` library to apply the model specific chat template.

-Because this ROS node is so lightweight, it is possible to run multiple LLM clients simultaneously and share the same completion API endpoint.
+With this ROS node it is possible to run multiple LLM clients simultaneously and share the same completion API endpoint.
 Together with the llama.cpp server, which can also handle parallel requests and shared context, many interesting things like chaining of LLMs can be done.
 The LLM-ROS node also provides numerous interfaces for further NL processing.

 **Following features are available in this package**
 * Configurable